 6. Stoves are suitable for smokeless zones

 Some solid fuel stoves burn authorised smokeless fuels and can be installed in areas where this is a requirement.
 A full list of smokeless fuels and further guidance on approved stoves be found on the DEFRA (Department for Environment, Food and Rural Affairs) website.

 How to light a wood burning stove

 Once your stove is ready for action you will first need to create a fire-bed using firelighters (or paper) and dry kindling wood (small pieces of dry wood which catch fire easily).
 The aim is to first create heat within the stove to warm the flue above.
 Once the firelighters have been ignited, leave the door slightly ajar to help with the pull up the flue, and to help with combustion.
-Once the dry kindling has began to burn intensely, you can now begin to add smaller pieces of split wood and close the stove door.
+Once the dry kindling has began to burn intensely, you can now begin to add smaller pieces of split wood and close the stove door – if you are foraging for wood or using large logs, a log splitter is an essential tool to invest in.
 Avoid adding large pieces of wood at this stage; instead, gradually build up the fuel bed of the fire with smaller pieces first.
 Larger logs can be added once the fire has been established and is burning more intensely.

 7. Attractive appearance

 Finally, it has to be said that wood burning stoves can add a great deal of character to a home, and many people think they look more attractive than other types of fires.